-We have members of staff that hold the Paediatric First Aid qualification, which is a statutory requirement of the EYFS.
+We have members of staff that hold the Paediatric First aid qualification, which is a statutory requirement of the EYFS.

 The Child Protection Policy is in place to ensure the safety of all stakeholders at Highters Heath Community School.
-Staff have access to the CPOMS safeguarding system to log any concerns regarding any aspects of safeguarding and behaviour.
+Backing up this policy is a dedicated safeguarding team.
+Staff have access to the

+CPOMS safeguarding system to log any concerns regarding any aspects of safeguarding and behaviour.
 All staff are vigilant in reporting concerns.